L. Jeffrey Payne, M.D.Cataract Surgeon, Ophthalmologist

 Matthew W. Hollar, M.D.Cataract Surgeon, Ophthalmologist

-Dr. Hollar holds a hospital appointment at North Georgia Medical Center and is a member of both the American Academy of Ophthalmology and the American Medical Association.
-His clinical interests include dry eye syndrome, medical management of glaucoma, neuro-ophthalmology and cataract surgery.
+Dr. Hollar is board certified by the American Board of Ophthalmology.
+He holds a hospital appointment at North Georgia Medical Center and is a member of both the American Academy of Ophthalmology and the American Medical Association.
+His clinical interests include dry eye syndrome, medical management of glaucoma, neuro-ophthalmology, and cataract surgery.
 Outside of medicine, he enjoys hiking, running, and classical piano.
 He welcomes new patients to his clinic and looks forward to meeting you.

 Sheetal M. Shah, M.D.Ophthalmologist